 We first featured 2290 Main Street at the end of January 2013, and showed the picture (below) of the model of the building in the fall of that year.
 Council approved the rezoning, it received a Development Permit and sales started as ‘Focal’.
 After over a year of sales the project was rebranded as ‘Paragon’ and a new sales centre was promised.
 That never materialized, and now the building has a new name – Ellsworth, and a new developer, Chard Developments, now preselling the project.
 The new render shows their version to be reasonably faithful to the original design, with the same massing, height and number of suites.

-For now this is still the site is a former used car dealers lot on the ‘2nd to 7th’ stretch of Main Street that is currently mostly small scale industrial and auto-related use.
+The area was previously mostly small scale industrial and auto-related use.
 However, the Mount Pleasant Plan allows the possibility of rezoning, and this is a location that the plan contemplated buildings close to those already around it – like the 10-storey District that’s behind it.